jameslnewell/redux-when/README.md

 /*
- Wait for any queued saves to finish and then navigate somewhere when the user submits the form */ const handleFormSubmit = () => {
+ Wait for any queued saves to finish and then navigate somewhere */ const handleFormSubmit = () => {
   store.dispatch(once(state => state.saved, navigate()));